Permanent Magnet Motor vs Induction Motor: Which Is Better?

 Control

-Permanent magnet motors require more advanced control systems than induction motors.
-I learned that the performance of permanent magnet motors depends on how well I manage current, voltage, speed, and rotor position.
+Permanent magnet motors usually require more advanced control than induction motors because their performance depends on accurate current, voltage, speed, and rotor position management.

 Cost